Visas

 The 2026 changes came in two waves.

 March 3, 2026: the 2030 strategy.
 The Ministry of Justice published its "2030 이민정책 미래전략" alongside a set of enacted and proposed changes.
-This is where the 3-tier visa proposal originated, and where the Top-Tier Visa expansion to STEM faculty was announced and enacted.
+This is where the 3-tier visa proposal originated, and where the Top-Tier Visa expansion to STEM faculty was announced.
+That expansion takes effect in June 2026.

 Visa system restructure: 39 subcategories to 3 tiers